 High Cholesterol: How to Combine Nutrition and Exercise to Manage It

 Having high blood cholesterol increases the risk of heart disease — a leading cause of death and stroke worldwide.
-The good news however, is that it is possible to control and manage your cholesterol levels and lower your risk of heart disease and stroke by following a healthy lifestyle, and adopting simple nutrition and exercise hacks .
+The good news however, is that it is possible to control and manage your cholesterol levels which will lower your risk of heart disease and stroke by following a healthy lifestyle, and adopting simple nutrition and exercise hacks.

 But let us first understand what cholesterol exactly is.